Marilyn Manson: Unmasked makes for horrifying but essential viewing - review

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

 From the first episode, it is made abundantly clear that Warner’s magnetism and charm played a huge role in his success.
 “He was very charismatic and I was drawn to that,” superfan Jennifer Pavao recalls.
-She is instantly likeable – one of those people who always seems cheerful – as she details how she struggled to fit in when her family moved to Florida.
-It was only when she stumbled upon Warner’s band, Marilyn Manson and the Spooky Kids, after they formed in 1990, that she felt as though she’d found her tribe.
+She is instantly likeable – one of those people who always seem cheerful – as she details how she struggled to fit in when her family moved to Florida.
+It was only when she stumbled upon Warner’s band, Marilyn Manson & the Spooky Kids, after they formed in 1989, that she felt as though she’d found her tribe.

 Pavao, then 14, was one of hundreds of disillusioned teenagers who felt drawn to Warner’s captivating onstage presence, his provocative image and clear disregard for “the norm”.
 She was delighted when she got through to a hotline the band had set up for fans and found she was speaking to Warner himself.
 She and her friends started carrying children’s lunchboxes after seeing Warner and his bandmates do the same; the band called them “the lunchbox girls”.